jgarrow/MMM-Daily-Pokemon/README.md

-# MMM-DailyPokemon
+# MMM-Daily-Pokemon

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

-MMM-DailyPokemon provides a unique Pokemon each day, as well as information about that Pokemon.
+MMM-Daily-Pokemon provides a unique Pokemon each day, as well as information about that Pokemon.

 Built Using [PokeAPI](https://pokeapi.co/)